 Another very valuable resource a college shopper can use is visiting with students from that college.
 This can be very helpful, but there are several factors they’ll need to keep in mind.
 For instance, if a current student hasn’t experienced a full semester yet, they may not have a very accurate picture of academics.
 Or if their academic abilities are significantly higher or lower than your student, their impressions might not be as helpful.

 If you or your future collegian do find some students to chat with, then both direct questions and gaining a “feel” for things will be important.
-Here are some questions worth exploring:
+Here are some questions worth exploring to plan for academic success:

 - For which classes did the student feel the best prepared?
 The least?

-- What study patterns are needed to be successful here?
+- What study patterns are needed to be academically successful here?

 - What does your student need to do to be more academically successful?